RCass172/recipe-delights/README.md

   - The website has a fixed navbar with clickable logo and website name which will take the user back to the homepage
   - There is a dropdown for the recipes which have all recipe categories
   - There is a register and login button for users depending if it's a new or returning user
-  - The navbar is responsive when on smaller devices from ipads down with menu items being shown once the burger icon is clicked
+  - The navbar is responsive when on small devices from Ipads and smaller with menu items being shown once the burger icon is clicked

 - Responsive Layout
   - The layout is responsive on all different sized devices from mobiles to desktops, in order to make all content easily readable and for best aesthetics